ctphoenix/Python-Course-Material/chapter4.md

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined from the main module.

 *** =instructions
 -  Plot the word frequency distributions of each translations on a single log-log plot.
-Do the distributions differ?
+Note that we have already done most of the work for you.
+Do the distributions of each translation differ?

 *** =hint
-- No hint for this one!
+- No hint for this one: don't overthink it!

 *** =pre_exercise_code
 ```{python}